-The sedative effect of 11-hydroxy-THC may not always be desirable, especially when consuming a cannabis edible in the middle of the day.
-Fortunately, there are ways to limit consumption of 11-hydroxy-THC to avoid any unwanted psychoactive effects.
+The sedative effect of 11-hydroxy-THC may not always be desirable, especially when consuming a edible in the middle of the day.
+Fortunately, there are ways to limit consumption of 11-hydroxy-THC to avoid any unwanted effects.

 The Benefits of 11-Hydroxy-THC

-While there hasn’t been nearly enough research on the specific medical effects of 11-hydroxy-THC, medical marijuana patients have been consuming edibles for their medical needs for thousands of years.
+While there hasn’t been nearly enough research on the specific medical effects of 11-hydroxy-THC, medical patients have been consuming edibles for their needs for thousands of years.
 There are benefits to taking edibles that keep patients coming back to them and to 11-hydroxy-THC.
 So, what makes this method different from the rest?

 How to avoid consuming too much 11-hydroxy-THC

-To avoid over consuming 11-hydroxy-THC, go easy on the cannabis edibles and adjust recipes accordingly.
-If you're making cannabis-infused treats at home, try halving the amount of cannabutter in a recipe and substituting regular butter to lower the potency.
+To avoid over consuming 11-hydroxy-THC, go easy on the edibles and adjust recipes accordingly.
+If you’re making infused treats at home, try halving the amount of cannabutter in a recipe and substituting regular butter to lower the potency.
 Whether your edibles are homemade or store-bought, go slowly and start with a small serving to see how your body and digestive system react.
 Wait two to four hours before consuming more.
-Preparing cannabutter with low-THC strains may also be helpful in minimizing psychoactive effects, including anxiety.
+Preparing cannabutter with low-THC strains may also be helpful in minimizing the effects, including anxiety.

-If you find that your body is sensitive to the effects of 11-hydroxy-THC, you can try other methods of cannabis consumption.
+If you find that your body is sensitive to the effects of 11-hydroxy-THC, you can try other methods of consumption.
 It is also wise to consult with your healthcare practitioner who can advise you on the best ways for you to consume delta-8 THC products.
 Further, your doctor can help you understand how your body might react to different levels of 11-OH-THC, as well as varying THC concentrations.

-Because 11-hydroxy-THC is made by the liver, and we all have different liver enzymes and genetic mutations in those enzymes, cannabis edibles can be entirely different in one person to the next.
+Because 11-hydroxy-THC is made by the liver, and we all have different liver enzymes and genetic mutations in those enzymes, hemp edibles can be entirely different in one person to the next.
 There is a huge range in how individuals metabolize delta-8 THC into 11-hydroxy-THC, varying from age, sex, past use, current medication, and many other factors.